 Blockstack’s APIs and SDKs make it easy to build applications that adhere to this principle.
 Existing Blockstack applications have this property today simply because they don’t have any irreplaceable server-side logic.

 In the future, Blockstack applications must continue to meet the first two principles but need not meet this one.
 For example, an application could encrypt data in-transit between the application’s client and the user’s chosen Gaia hub provider.
-Unless the app divulges the encryption key to the user, then the user does not have free choice of clients; they can only use clients that the app’s servers choose to interact.
+In this case, unless the app divulges the encryption key to the user, the user would not have free choice of clients; the user could only use clients with which the app’s servers choose to interact.
 This use case could apply for users interacting with enterprise or employer-owned data.

 You’ll notice the Blockstack principles avoid adherence to a particular network topology or architecture.
 Many DApps have defining characteristics that are implementation-specific rather than expressions of overall DApp design goals.
 These aspects are mentioned here as specific non-goals of Blockstack applications.